zkemail/email-recovery/CONTRIBUTING.md

 ### Moderation

 These are the policies for upholding our community’s standards of conduct.
-If you feel that a thread needs moderation, please contact the community team at [paradox@pse.dev](mailto:paradox@pse.dev).
+If you feel that a thread needs moderation, please contact the community team at [support@zk.email](mailto:support@zk.email).

 1. **Remarks that violate the Relayer Utils standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.** (Cursing is allowed, but never targeting another user, and never in a hateful manner.)
 2. **Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.**